graysonriffe/NFRev1/docs/pages/2_tutorial.md

 @section createAppTut Creating and Configuring an Application

 The nf::Application class represents an instance of the engine.
-This is the point where you will attach your states and run the engine.
+This is the point where you will attach your states and run your application.

 @note In a program and on a single machine, there can only be one single instance of this class at a time.
 Attempting to create mulitple will result in an error.